 Reliance on third-party manufacturers entails risks to which we would not be subject if we manufactured our product or product candidates ourselves, including reliance on the third party for regulatory compliance and quality assurance, the possibility of breach of the manufacturing agreement by the third party because of factors beyond our control (including a failure to synthesize and manufacture our product candidates or any products that we may eventually commercialize in accordance with our specifications), and the possibility of termination or nonrenewal of the agreement by the third party, based on its own business priorities, at a time that is costly or damaging to us.
-In addition, the FDA and other regulatory authorities require that our product or product candidates that we may eventually commercialize be manufactured according to cGMP and similar foreign standards.
-Drug manufacturers and other entities involved in the manufacture and distribution of approved drugs are required to register their establishments with the FDA and some state agencies, and are subject to periodic unannounced inspections for compliance with cGMP requirements.
-Changes to the manufacturing process are strictly regulated and often require prior FDA or other regulatory authority approval before being implemented.
-FDA requirements also require investigation and correction of any deviations from cGMP and impose reporting and documentation requirements upon us and any third-party manufacturers that we may decide to use.
-Accordingly, the manufacturers must continue to expend time, money and effort in the areas of production and quality control to maintain cGMP compliance.
-Any failure by our third-party manufacturers to comply with cGMP or failure to scale up manufacturing processes, including any failure to deliver sufficient quantities of product candidates or products if they are approved in a timely manner, could lead to a delay in, or failure to obtain, regulatory approval of any of our product candidates.
-In addition, such failure could be the basis for the FDA to issue a warning letter, withdraw approvals for product candidates previously granted to us, or take other regulatory or legal action, including recall or seizure, total or partial suspension of production, suspension of ongoing clinical trials, refusal to approve pending applications or supplemental applications, detention of product, refusal to permit the import or export of products, injunction, or imposing civil and criminal penalties.
+In addition, the FDA and other regulatory authorities require that our product candidates that we may eventually commercialize be manufacture according to cGMP and similar foreign standards.
+Drug manufacturers and other regulatory other is involved in the manufacture and distribution of approved drugs are required to register their establishments with the FDA and some state agencies, and are subject to periodic unannounced inspections from compliance with cGMP requirements.
+Changes to the manufacturers must continue to expend time, money and effort in the areas of production and quality control to maintain cGMP compliance.
+Any failure by our third-party manufacturers to comply with cGMP or failure to scale up manufacturing processe, including any failure to deliver sufficient quantities of product candidates or products if they are approved of any of our product candidates.
+In addition, such failure could be the basis for the FDA to issue a warning letter, withdraw approvals for product candidates or products if they are approved of us a timely manufacturers to comply with cGMP or failure to scale up manufacturing processes, including any failure to deliver sufficient quantities of product candidates or products in a timely manufacturers to comply a delay in, or failure to obtain, regulatory approval of any of our product candidates.
+In ad